IAbeteEtMechante/Python_Tricks_for_Competitive_Programming/README.md

 ## Binary numbers
+1. Convert string to binary
-1. Display fixed number of bits
+2. Display fixed number of bits
-2. Inverse all bits
+3. Inverse all bits